 Clinical experience is like a laboratory experience where students have the opportunity to learn and refine their athletic training skills under the direct supervision of preceptors by working directly with athletes and physically active individuals.

-Students admitted into the Athletic Training Education Program (ATEP) are required to complete a 6-course clinical experience sequence where clinical skills will be formally evaluated.
+Students admitted into the Athletic Training Program (AT Program) are required to complete a 6-course clinical experience sequence where clinical skills will be formally evaluated.

 HHPA 221: Professional Experience I